agamjolly/dotfiles/README.md

 # 🛠️ Dotfiles

-My configurations and cheatsheets for most text-editors and frameworks in my tech stack.
+My configurations and cheatsheets for most text-editors and language-specific frameworks I use in my tech stack.